-- Authorized law enforcement officers in uniform or plain clothes officers with a badge on display. - Individuals participating in authorized law enforcement training activities using or possessing authorized weapons needed for training. - Individuals transporting firearms for authorized training classes. - d.
+- a.
+Authorized law enforcement officers in uniform or plain clothes officers with a badge on display. - Individuals participating in authorized law enforcement training activities using or possessing authorized weapons needed for training. - c.
+Individuals transporting firearms for authorized training classes. - d.
 The possession of handguns is permitted in parking and outdoor areas when in the possession of properly licensed persons to the extent required by law. - e.
 The possession of knives as eating utensils or for the purpose of food preparation or as tools when authorized by an instructor (such as in a lab setting) is permitted. - 21.
-Brandishing Objects Displaying, showing, waving, or exhibiting any object in a manner
+Brandishing Objects Displaying, showing, waving, or exhibiting any object in a manner which a reasonable person might find threatening. - 22.
+Illegal Use of Substances- Illegal use, possession, sale, or distribution of controlled substances, associated paraphernalia, and/or alcohol on property owned or leased by the College, Foundation or Real Estate Foundation, including Student Housing, or at college-sponsored activities.
+Consumption or possession of alcohol is strictly prohibited at all college-sponsored or College-sanctioned events-on or off campus-regardless of whether the student is of legal drinking age, unless explicitly authorized in advance by College administration.
+This policy applies to all students representing the College in any official capacity, including during off-campus events, conferences, trips, and competitions. - 23.
+Retaliatory Acts Conduct that harms, threatens to harm, harasses, intimidates, or bullies for the purpose of discouraging the filing of a complaint or acting as a witness in a complaint proceeding or for the purpose of reprisal against any person or group who initiated a complaint or any person who acted as witness in such a proceeding.

-- which a reasonable person might find threatening. - 22.
-Illegal Use of Substances- Illegal use, possession, sale, or distribution of controlled substances, associated paraphernalia, and/or alcohol on property owned or leased by the College, Foundation or Real Estate Foundation or at college-sponsored activities. - 23.
-Retaliatory Acts Conduct that harms, threatens to harm, harasses, intimidates, or bullies for the purpose of discouraging the filing of a complaint or acting as a witness in a complaint proceeding or for the purpose of reprisal against any person or group who initiated a complaint or any person who acted as witness in such a proceeding. - 24.
-Theft Intentional and unauthorized taking of property owned or leased by the College, Foundation or Real Estate Foundation or property of any visitor or member of the College Community. - 25.
-Damage to Property Intentional damage to property owned, leased, or controlled by the College, Foundation or Real Estate Foundation or property of any visitor or member of the College Community. - 26.
+- 24. Theft Intentional and unauthorized taking of property owned or leased by the College, Foundation or Real Estate Foundation or property of any visitor or member of the College Community. - 25.
+Damage to Property Intentional damage to property owned, leased, or controlled by the College, Foundation, or Real Estate Foundation, or to the property of any visitor or member of the College Community.
+This includes, but is not limited to, vandalism, defacement, and graffiti-regardless of whether the damage is permanent.
+Applying markings, paint, stickers, or other materials to surfaces without authorization is a violation of this policy, even if the damage can be cleaned or removed. - 26.
 False Reports Knowingly making false reports of an alleged occurrence or impending occurrence knowing that such false report is likely to cause evacuation of a building, place of assembly, or transportation facility; public inconvenience or alarm; or an emergency response. - 27.
 Endangering Safety Failing to report a fire, interfering with the response of the College or public officials to emergency calls or engaging in similar conduct which demonstrates a disregard for safety or property.
 Endangering safety may occur due to action (e.g., making a bomb threat, pulling a fire alarm, coming to campus sick with an infectious disease) or inaction (e.g., failing to report).